apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/managing_source_code.md

 ## Integrating GitHub source code {#integrating-github}

 First, let's create a repository.
-This can be done [in a number of ways](https://kbroman.org/github_tutorial/pages/init.html), but in this lesson we'll do it by creating the remote repository on GitHub's website:
+This can be done [in a number of ways](https://kbroman.org/github_tutorial/pages/init.html), but in this lesson, we'll do it by creating the remote repository on GitHub's website:

 ![Create a new GitHub repo](./images/github-new-repo.png)

-Then, we'll run the commands it tells us in our terminal (while within the **demo-actor** directory) to initialize the repository locally, then push all of the files to the remote one.
+Then, we'll run the commands it tells us in our terminal (while within the **demo-actor** directory) to initialize the repository locally, and then push all of the files to the remote one.

 After you've created your repo, navigate on the Apify platform to the actor we called **demo-actor**.
 In the **Source** tab, click the dropdown menu under **Source code** and select **Git repository**.
 By default, this is set to **Web IDE**, which is what we've been using so far.